 It is built as a long, narrow concrete column, above which lies a huge steel ball with seven floors in it.
 Above the ball is a thin antenna that completes the unique shape of this tower.

 The construction of the TV tower was completed in 1969.
-Its aim was to convey a clear message - a symbol of the power of the Communist government, and to further the differentiation between East Berlin from Western Berlin.
+Its aim was to convey a clear message - a symbol of the power of the Communist government, and to further the differentiation between East Berlin from West Berlin.

-The fast lift will bring you in 15 seconds straight to huge glass windows that will provide a spectacular view of the city, at a height of 204 meters.
+The fast elevator will bring you in 15 seconds straight to huge glass windows that will provide a spectacular view of the city, at a height of 204 meters.
 Tourists can also indulge themseles at the revolving restaurant (it completes a full rotation every 20 minutes), enjoy a good meal with a spectacular view at an altitude of 207 meters above ground.
 Both the vantage point and the restaurant can be seen up to 40 kilometers away on a clear day with good visibility.

 Really interesting was the cross created by sunlight onto the Radio Tower.
 Just when the East German Communist regime closed the churches and forbade Christianity to show itself (Communism saw religion as "opium for the masses"), the Radio Tower brought a metaphorical image.
 This was because without being planned, the cross was created by the sunlight hitting the tower, standing out for everyone to see.